-- (2)(3) The director may impose a penalty of forfeiture of fees and a fine not to exceed \$1,000 for each occurrence on any health care practitioner medical service provider who, under ORS 656.254, and 656.327, has been found to: - (a) Fail to comply with the medical rules; - (b) Provide medical services that are excessive, inappropriate, or ineffectual; or - (c) Engage in any conduct demonstrated to be dangerous to the health or safety of a worker. - (b) Provide medical services that are excessive, inappropriate or ineffectual; or - (c) Engage in any conduct demonstrated to be dangerous to the health or safety of a worker. - (3)(4) If the conduct as described in section (2)3) of this rule is found to be repeated and willful, the director may declare the medical service provider ineligible for reimbursement for treating workers' compensation elpatimaents for a period not to exceed three years. - (4)(5) A medical service provider whose license has been suspended or revoked by the licensing board for violations of professional ethical standards may be declared ineligible for reimbursement for treating workers' compensation elpatimaents for a period not to exceed three years.
-A certified copy of the revocation or suspension order will be prima facie justification for the director's order. - (5)(6) If a financial penalty is imposed on the attending physician or authorized nurse practitionermedical provider for violation of these rules, nothe provider may not seek recovery of the penalty fees may be sought from the worker.
+(3) The director may impose a penalty of forfeiture of fees and a fine not to exceed \$1,000 for each occurrence on any medical service provider who, under ORS 656.254, and 656.327, has been found to:

+(a) Fail to comply with the medical rules;

+(b) Provide medical services that are excessive, inappropriate, or ineffectual; or worker.

+(c) Engage in any conduct demonstrated to be dangerous to the health or safety of a

+(4) If the conduct as described in section (3) of this rule is found to be repeated and willful, the director may declare the medical provider ineligible for reimbursement for treating workers' compensation patients for a period not to exceed three years.

+(5) A medical provider whose license has been suspended or revoked by the licensing board for violations of professional ethical standards may be declared ineligible for reimbursement for treating workers' compensation patients for a period not to exceed three years.
+A certified copy of the revocation or suspension order will be prima facie justification for the director's order.

+(6) If a financial penalty is imposed on the medical provider for violation of these rules, the provider may not seek recovery of the penalty fees from the worker.

-(6)(7) If an insurer or worker believes sanctions under sections (1) or (2) of this rule are not appropriate, either may submit a complaint in writing to the director.
+(7) If an insurer or worker believes sanctions under sections (1) or (2) of this rule are-not appropriate, either may submit a complaint in writing to the director.

-(7)(8) If the director finds an insurer in violation of the notification provisions of OAR 436-010 limiting medical services, the director may order the insurer to reimburse any affected medical service-providers for services rendered provided until the insurer complies with the notification requirement.
-Any penalty will be limited to the amounts listed in section (89) of this rule.
+(8) If the director finds an insurer in violation of the notification provisions of OAR 436-010 limiting medical services, the director may order the insurer to reimburse any affected medical providers for services provided until the insurer complies with the notification requirement.
+Any penalty will be limited to the amounts listed in section (9) of this rule.

-(8)(9) If the director finds any insurer in violation of statute, OAR 436-009-or, OAR 436-010, or an order of the director, the insurer may be subject to penalties under ORS 656.745 of not more than \$20002,000 for each violation or \$10,000 in the aggregate for all violations within any three month period.
+(9) If the director finds any insurer in violation of statute, OAR 436-009, OAR 436-010, or an order of the director, the insurer may be subject to penalties under ORS 656.745 of not more than \$2,000 for each violation or \$10,000 in the aggregate for all violations within any three month period.
 Each violation, or each day a violation continues, will be considered a separate violation.

-(9)(10) The Ddirector may subject a worker who fails to meet the requirements in OAR 436-010-0265(109) to a \$100 penalty per occurrence under ORS 656.325, to be deducted from future benefits.
+(10) The director may subject a worker who fails to meet the requirements in OAR 436-010-0265(9) to a \$100 penalty per occurrence under ORS 656.325, to be deducted from future benefits.

 Stat.
-Auth: ORS 656.726(4);-) Stat.
-Implemented: ORS 656.245, 656.254, 656.745 Hist: Amended 12/5/05 as Admin.
-Order 05-071, eff.
-1/1/06 Amended 8/20/15 as Admin.
+Auth: ORS 656.726(4) Stat.
+Implemented: ORS 656.245, 656.254, 656.745 Hist: Amended 8/20/15 as Admin.
 Order 15-060, eff.
-10/1/15
+10/1/15 Amended 3/7/16 as Admin.
+Order 16-051, eff.
+4/1/16 See also the Index to Rule History: http://wed.oregon.gov/laws/Documents/Rule history/436 history.pdf.